Eat. Educate. Empower.

 2013 - We partnered with the Philadelphia Inquirer to run My Daughter's Kitchen

 My Daughter's Kitchen was started by Maureen Fitzgerald, food editor of the Inquirer, as an after-school cooking club for 5th graders.
-VCP expanded the program to 35 sites and engaged volunteers to bring students into the kitchen and put out family meals on a budget.
+VCP expanded the program to 35 sites and engaged volunteers to bring students into the kitchen to learn how to make family meals on a budget.

 2014 - We brought the kitchen to the students through Culinary Classroom